mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 with the Scouts; typically mid-grey with yellow or high-visibility orange for general-purpose vehicles and a darker shade without obvious high- vis panels or decoration for operations in more dangerous areas.
-The IISS ‘Galloping Poni’ logo is usually prominently displayed, although its colouring and vibrancy are toned down where appropriate.
+The IISS 'Galloping Poni' logo is usually prominently displayed, although its colouring and vibrancy are toned down where appropriate.
 ```

 ```
-For covert or ‘low-observable’ operations the IISS prefers to use locally obtained vehicles or generic designs that blend in with traffic in the target area, or more stealthy versions of its standard vehicles.
+For covert or 'low-observable' operations the IISS prefers to use locally obtained vehicles or generic designs that blend in with traffic in the target area, or more stealthy versions of its standard vehicles.
 Equipment assigned to these missions will not be marked with the Scout Service logo, although it is usually traceable back to the IISS.
-The Scout Service rarely engages in ‘deniable’ missions, although its personnel often seek to avoid attracting attention.
+The Scout Service rarely engages in 'deniable' missions, although its personnel often seek to avoid attracting attention.
 ```